zopefoundation/ZODB/documentation/guide/writing-persistent-objects.rst

    and it will enter the saved state.
 A saved object can become a ghost if it hasn't been accessed in a while and the database releases its state to make room for other objects.
-A changed object can become a ghost if the transaction it's modified in is aborted.
+A changed object can also become a ghost if the transaction it's modified in is aborted.

    An object that's loaded from the database is loaded as a ghost.
-This typically happens when the object is a subobjet of another object whos state is loaded.
+This typically happens when the object is a subobject of another object who's state is loaded.

 We can interrogate and control an object's state, although somewhat indirectly.
 To do this, we'll look at some special persistent-object